 “Make the dolphin larger, keep the family the same.”

-Example: If you like the soft pastels in one picture, use it as the style guide so future edits stay in that look.
+Example: If you like the soft pastels in one page, use it as your Style Guide Image so future edits stay in that same look.

 Regenerate Tool